SiddhaK17/retro-pong-project/README.md

 ## ✨ Key Highlights

-The **Retro Pong Project** is more than just a fun remake of a classic arcade game — it demonstrates structured programming, logical problem-solving, and creative application of Python’s features.
+The **Retro Pong Project** is more than just a fun remake of a classic arcade game.
+It demonstrates structured programming, logical problem solving, and creative application of Python’s features.

 ### 🎮 Engaging Gameplay Mechanics